Alappuzha district: Demographics

 Malayalam is the predominant language, spoken by 99.00% of the population.
 There is a small minority of Konkani speakers in urban areas.

 It has the highest population density among all districts of the state.
 It is 29.46% urbanized, and is the smallest district in Kerala.

 Religion

-In the 2011 Indian Census, the Hindu population is 68.64%, Christian (Orthodox, Marthoma, Pentecostal and Latin Catholic are majority) 20.45, and Muslim 10.55.
+In the 2011 Indian Census, the Hindu population is 68.64%, Christian (Orthodox, Marthoma, Pentecostal and Latin Catholic are majority and Syro Malabar Catholics) 20.45, and Muslim 10.55.